 Ladies and gentlemen, the extraordinary life and literature of Kenneth Grahame deserves to be celebrated.
 Cornwall, and Fowey in particular, provided a breath of sea air – the very wind that could be felt in the willows of the riverbank, and which inspires to this day, wayfarers all.
 It has been my privilege to stand before you today, and give you, what I hope, was a fair and detailed, if very personal glimpse into the life of an extraordinary writer.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally a talk, given at the Daphne Du Maurier Literary Festival, Fowey Town Hall, Cornwall, May 13, 2006.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.